-Category Between Screening and First Dosing (Days - 28 to predose [Day 1]) After First Dosing (Day 1) to Follow-Up Alcohol Prohibited from 48 hours prior to first dosing Prohibited from first dosing until the end of PK collection Xanthine and/or caffeine Prohibited from 24 hours prior to first dosing ^a Prohibited from first dosing until the end of PK collection ^a Medications See Sections 7.1 and 7.2 See Sections 7.1 and 7.2 Nicotine- and tobacco-containing and/or cannabis products Prohibited from 90 days prior to first dosing Prohibited from first dosing until the follow-up visit.
-Food substance Grapefruit/Seville orange Prohibited from 14 days prior to first dosing Prohibited from first dosing until the end of PK collection Other fruit juice Prohibited from 12 hours prior to first dosing Prohibited from first dosing until the end of PK collection Vegetables from the mustard green family (eg, kale, broccoli, watercress, collard greens, kohlrabi, Brussels sprouts, mustard), and charbroiled meats Prohibited from 7 days prior to first dosing Prohibited from first dosing until the end of PK collection Processed and grilled meat consumption including but not limited to sausages, salami, pork flank (spiced and boiled) and ham Prohibited from first dosing until the end of PK collection
+Category Between Screening and First Dosing (Days -28 to predose [Day 1]) After First Dosing (Day 1) to Follow-Up Alcohol Prohibited from 48 hours prior to first dosing Prohibited from first dosing until the end of PK collection.
+Xanthine and/or caffeine Prohibited from 24 hours prior to first dosing ^a Prohibited from first dosing until the end of PK collection. ^a Medications See Sections 7.1 and 7.2 See Sections 7.1 and 7.2 Nicotine- and tobacco-containing and/or cannabis products Prohibited from 90 days prior to first dosing Prohibited from first dosing until the follow-up.
+Food substance Grapefruit/Seville orange Prohibited from 14 days prior to first dosing Prohibited from first dosing until the end of PK collection.
+Other Fruit Juice Prohibited from 12 hours prior to first dosing Prohibited from first dosing until the end of PK collection.
+Vegetables from the mustard green family (eg, kale, broccoli, watercress, collard greens, kohlrabi, Brussels sprouts, mustard), and charbroiled meats Prohibited from 7 days prior to first dosing Prohibited from first dosing until the end of PK collection.

-(a) small amounts of caffeine derived from normal foodstuffs eg, 250 mL/8 oz/1 cup decaffeinated coffee or other decaffeinated beverage, per day, with the exception of espresso; 45 g/1.5 oz chocolate bar, per day, would not be considered a deviation to this restriction.
+(a) small amounts of caffeine derived from normal foodstuffs eg, 250 mL/8 oz./1 cup decaffeinated coffee or other decaffeinated beverage, per day, with the exception of espresso; 45 g/1.5 oz. chocolate bar, per day, would not be considered a deviation to this restriction.